 We are so glad you are dedicated to getting the most out of your counseling sessions.
 Your active participation and dedication are important.
 After all, you typically only come to therapy once a week.
-Therefore, the work you do outside of our sessions will really help you see your personal growth and development.
+Therefore, your work outside of our sessions will help you see your personal growth and development.

-Online therapy follows the same rules and regulations around confidentiality in traditional in-person therapy and Move Forward, and all of our therapists strictly follow these rules.
+Online therapy follows the same rules and regulations around confidentiality as traditional in-person therapy and Move Forward, and all our therapists strictly follow these rules.
 Our online therapists have private and confidential spaces where they hold therapy sessions.
-We ask you to ensure you also have a private and confidential space for therapy, and we will only move forward with the session if we are sure of your privacy.
+We ask that you also have a private and confidential therapy space; we will only move forward with the session if we are sure of your privacy.
 We use a HIPAA-compliant platform for our video sessions to protect your information.

-Move Forward Counseling is a small private practice where we all know each other.
+Move Forward Counseling is a small private practice where everyone knows each other.
 Our therapists are all licensed in Pennsylvania and trained in the areas they specialize in.
 In addition, they receive regular supervision from Move Forward Clinical Supervisors.
-Unlike some other programs, Move Forward does not charge a membership or monthly fee, you are only charged for sessions that you schedule with your therapist.
-At Move Forward Counseling Online, our therapy sessions are always held online over video as we do not believe that texting or leaving messages with a therapist is a substitute for the face to face real-time interactions you can have via video sessions.
+Unlike other programs, Move Forward does not charge a membership or monthly fee; you are only charged for sessions you schedule with your therapist.
+Our therapy sessions are held online over video at Move Forward Counseling Online.
+We do not believe texting or leaving messages with a therapist is a substitute for face-to-face, real-time interactions via video sessions.

-If you live in Pennsylvania and are ready to start therapy now, call or email us at 717-462-7003 or email@example.com.
+If you live in Pennsylvania and are ready to start therapy, contact us at 717-462-7003 x1 or email@example.com.
 Our administrative staff will work with you to find a therapist who specializes in working with people dealing with similar problems.
 They will send you information about getting started and a link to your first appointment.
 At the time of your first appointment, you will meet with your therapist, and together, you will decide on a plan n for your treatment.
 If you have any questions, we are always here to help!

 Reach out today to get started.
 Our supportive staff will help guide you through the scheduling process, discuss special requests and consult your insurance needs.